 TV customers can also access the Spectrum TV app which allows users to access live TV channels on their PC, smart TV, or mobile device at home and away from home.
-Some channels, such as local broadcast channels are not available on the app if is not connected to a Spectrum internet source.
+Some channels, such as local broadcast channels are not available on the app if it is not connected to a Spectrum internet source.
 The applications also offer full access to the cable TV service’s on-demand library of TV shows and movies.
-The mobile apps can download those programs for offline viewing.
+The mobile app can download those programs for offline viewing.
 Additionally, you can program your home DVR remotely with the app.

 Currently, the app’s supported devices include:

 - iOS-based phones and tablets